-2. Reinvent localized liturgy.
+2. Invest in localized liturgy.
 Evangelicals may frown on the word ‘liturgy’ but the fact is they have it: 5 songs, announcements, 2 songs, sermon.
 That’s evangelical liturgy.
 What I’m suggesting is the revitalization of localized liturgical practices and storytelling.
 We have completely lost connection to our own church communities.
 Instead, we sing songs produced in Sydney or California and hope the individual can find meaning.

 What if instead we wrote our own songs about what’s happening in the neighborhood?
 It’s harder, and less glamours, but singing songs about the local landmarks and stories are highly connective.
 What if we even incorporated prayers that involved the local landscape and people?
 We do that already by specifically praying for needs, but let’s also connect ourselves into the immediate world outside of the four church walls as well.

 3. Restore ancient tunes.
 There are ancient hymns, old liturgies, chants, you name it.
 Discover something uniquely suited to your own community from the distant past.
 Reinvigorate old tunes with new accompaniment or melodies.